1962 POST CEREAL BASEBALL CARDS SHORT PRINTS

 While Topps teams at the time may not have intentionally printed specific cards in lower quantities like modern short prints, their distribution practices did inadvertently create three clear standouts as notable short prints based on sheer scarcity and demand decades later.
 For dedicated vintage collectors chasing complete rainbow sets with all cards in the coveted Near Mint to Mint condition, hunting down high grade examples of these 1962 Topps Stuart, Oliver, and Virdon short prints can prove an especially rewarding and challenging side quest within completing the entire original 600 card run.
 Their legacy as some of the earliest acknowledged short prints within the hobby endures sixty years after the set first made its way into supermarket packs across America.

-Read also: RARE 1980S TOPPS BASEBALL CARDS
+Read also: IS IT WORTH KEEPING BASEBALL CARDS

 Spread the love